RAD Diversified REIT Files Chapter 11 Amid SEC Enforcement and Florida AG Ponzi Probe

-The case arrives with regulatory pressure from two directions.
 The SEC declared the company's Regulation A offering statement abandoned in February 2024, cutting off the debtors' primary capital-raising channel for non-accredited investors.
 The Florida Attorney General opened a separate investigation in approximately July 2025, publicly characterizing the enterprise as a potential Ponzi scheme.
 More than 5,000 investor creditors and approximately 1,500 additional creditors hold claims through a mix of secured and unsecured promissory notes, joint ventures, and equity investments, with individual investments ranging from $1,000 to more than $1 million.

-| Debtor(s) | RAD Diversified REIT, Inc. (4 jointly administered affiliates) |
+| Debtor(s) | RAD Diversified REIT, Inc. (5 jointly administered entities) |

 | Court | U.S. Bankruptcy Court, Middle District of Florida (Tampa Division) |